Section 2.4.3 Wireless Technologies Lab – DIY Directional Antennas Project 2024: Build Phase and Testing

 Assignment:

-1. Begin reading the 1.2.1 – Network Topologies.pptx presentation.
-This lesson will introduce you to the characteristics of network topologies and network types..
+1. Begin reading the 2.4.2 – SSID.pptx presentation.
+This lesson will introduce you to what an SSID on a wireless network is, and its available settings.

 Objective: